-And you'd think that would shake her off - that I'd be rid the huldra-fascination and move on.
-But, the old words proved true: Once she gets hold of you, she won't let go.
-So years later, our most beloved and feared creature in the Norwegian folklore, grabbed ahold yet again.
-First with my short film "Heim" (2017), then now - with my third and final huldra-project, a 500-paged photography book, titled, well, "The Huldra".
+And you'd think that would shake her off - that I'd be rid the huldra and move on.
+But, the folklore proved true: Once she gets hold of you, she won't let go.
+So four years later, on an August summer day in 2017, I suddenly found myself here:

 "THANK YOU FOR SEEING ME."

-I set out to make a photography book portraying the folklore creature herself, in all kinds of traditional and modern setting.
+I set out to make a photography book portraying the folklore creature, in all kinds of traditional and modern settings.
 The old folklore stories and creatures have always fascinated me, and the huldra in particular - perhaps because she's the most complex of them all, being quite similiar to us humans.
-And that very human essence turned this project into something more than just fiction.
+And it was that very human essence that turned this project into something more than just fiction:

-Over 100 local models within the small region of Helgeland have signed on for this project - something I find both impressive and terrifying.
+Nearly 100 local models within the small region of Helgeland signed on for this project - something I find both impressive and terrifying.
 Impressed by the will, and terrified of the trust given to me.
 'Cause none of the models are payed.
-They're all part of the project for different reasons, ranging from why-the-hell-not to getting past personal issues and traumas; shattered body image, eating disorders, self-harm and abuse.
+They're all part of the project for different reasons, ranging from why-the-hell-not, to getting past personal issues and traumas; shattered body image, eating disorders, self-harm and abuse.

-So yes, there's a lot of nakedness in this book.
+So yes, let's address the elephant: There's a lot of nakedness in this book.
 To-the-core kind of nakedness.
-Which I wasn't really prepared for and truly found unsettling at first.
+Which I wasn't really prepared for, and truly found unsettling at first.
 Like, how do you go about a nude shoot with someone you know has a rough backstory, well aware that taking part in this parcticular shoot is a major milestone for them?
-What if you don't make it a positive experience for them, and what if you screw up the focus or whatnot so the pictures turn out unusable?
+What if you don't make it a positive experience, and what if you screw up the focus or whatnot so the pictures turn out unusable?
 I'm truly no experienced photographer or documentarist, so I suddenly found myself being the one getting nervous for the shoots.